okx-code/rankupbook/src/Advanced-Configuration/RanksGUI.md

 ![Visualization of the maximum `offset:`, `rows:`, and `width:`.](https://i.imgur.com/rlLlcrp.png)
 ## How To Add Lore
 #### In `rankups.yml`
 Usually the preferred method.
-#### Usecases
-- Individual lore for each rankup step.
-- Increased control over lore
-- Per-rankup ranksgui settings.
+Provides settings per-rankup to override the locale.
 #### In a <a href="https://github.com/okx-code/Rankup3/tree/master/src/main/resources/locale" target="_blank">`locale`</a>

-#### Usecases
-- Changing all rankup step GUIs from a single file like <a href="https://github.com/okx-code/Rankup3/blob/master/src/main/resources/locale/en.yml" target="_blank">`en.yml`</a>
-- Same/Similar requirements for each rankup step
-- Managing a ladder with lots of rankup steps
+Allows changing all rankup step GUIs from a single file like <a href="https://github.com/okx-code/Rankup3/blob/master/src/main/resources/locale/en.yml" target="_blank">`en.yml`</a>.
+This is especially useful for configurations where requirements for each rankup step are all the same/similar or when managing a ladder with lots of rankup steps.
 ### Instructions
 In your `rankups.yml` **or** locale file add `lore:` under `complete:`, `current:`, and `incomplete:` inside [`ranksgui:`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/locale/en.yml#L38-L54).
 Add the `ranksgui:` section if it isn't present.